 What you will read in this article:

-The Persian philosophy of food also dictates that to maintain a balanced diet: “hot” and “cold” foods be eaten together.
-E.g. if you drink Dugh (a drink made from churned sour milk or yogurt and mixed with water) with your fish meal, so, according to this philosophy, you have constituted a risky proposition for yourself; because both are cold.
+The Persian food philosophy also dictates that to maintain a balanced diet: “hot” and “cold” foods be eaten together.
+For if you drink Dugh (a drink made from churned sour milk or yogurt and mixed with water) with your fish meal, so, according to this philosophy, you have constituted a risky proposition for yourself; because both are cold.
 The hot and cold philosophy dates from the Achaemenid era but it is still widely adhered to.

-Yogurt, cheese, radishes and fresh green herbs are all “cold” and are common on Iranian tables as salt and pepper is in the west.
-They act as a balance to the ever- present meats and any sweet desserts, which are both “hot”.
+Yogurt, cheese, radishes, and fresh green herbs are all “cold” and are common on Iranian tables as salt and pepper are in the West.
+They act as a balance to the ever-present meats and any sweet desserts, which are both “hot”.

 Nowadays you can find a vast range of cuisines in Iran, as in most countries of the world.

 There are many varied traditional and national Iranian dishes such as:

 Chelo-kabab is normally eaten with grilled tomatoes and herbs such as mint with the red powder of sumach sprinkled on the rice the powder is nourished and adds taste to the dish;